tgpaul/Hello-World/README.md

 # Hello-World
-A Simple Hello World Program
+A Simple Hello World Program.
-This is done only to get used to using GitHub.
+This is done to get used to using GitHub.
 So far so good.